cmdcolin/ammunition/README.md

 - By the way, Blightbart news is now a #1 result on Google when searching for this.
 Awful

-## Starting long range missile strikes in Syria
+## Performing long range missile strikes in Syria

 Everyone seems to suspect some "ties to Russia" conspiracy, and label the attack as ineffective, but it's a serious provocation.
 Now people are already armchair warhawks trying to make sense of the whole situation and calling for blood.